semihcihan/storeconfig/README.md

 - **🤖 AI-Powered Editing** - Use any AI tool to modify your JSON configuration for app descriptions, content updates, and more.
 - **🌍 Multi-Language Support** - Easily manage localized content across all supported territories.
 - **📊 Bulk Operations** - Make changes across multiple products, subscriptions, or territories at once.
-- **🔄 Bidirectional Sync** - Fetch current state and apply changes to App Store Connect.
+- **🔄 Bidirectional Sync** - Fetch current state of your app and apply changes to App Store Connect.
 - **💰 Interactive Pricing** - Set prices across territories based on Purchasing Power Parity (PPP) for fair pricing to increase revenue.
 Also supports Apple's standard pricing tiers.

 ## 🛠 Installation